ShreyAgarwal310/coding_LincolnEast_HannaAgarwal_2021-2022/README.md

   1. Click on the Green Code Button on the top right of the repository and choose Download Zip
   2. Open file and extract
   3. Make sure your Mac is in light mode, otherwise the window will have dark blobs blocking the display
-  3. In your terminal, run `pip install -r requirements.txt`
+  3. In your terminal, run `pip install -r requirementsMac.txt`
   4. Open the mainMac.py file
   5. Lastly run the mainMac.py file